 GAME REVIEW: Salt and Sanctuary (2016)

 The more I write reviews of video games, the more I feel inclined to revisit certain modern favorites and write them up too, since I reference them fairly regularly.
 I’ve only been writing game reviews for the past 4 years or so, meaning that many of my favorite games aren’t included in my reviews yet, be they modern or classic.
 I wanted to start remedying that and the first game that came to mind is Salt and Sanctuary, because its sequel, Salt and Sacrifice is already in my review archive.
-So with that in mind, let’s talk about of my favorite modern metroidvania video game!
+So with that in mind, let’s talk about one of my favorite modern metroidvania video games!
 This game was released in 2016 by Ska Studios and is a 1-2 player adventure/exploration game.

 First and foremost, Salt and Sanctuary had two things going for it: a Souls-like environment with a metroidvania setting.
 I will say upfront that they did both of these things absolutely spectacularly.
 The world map is a brilliant thing, reminiscent of classics like Castlevania: Symphony of the Night, that you must explore multiple times due to its various blocked paths and hidden routes.
 You open many paths from the other end later in game, or by obtaining a new power—classic metroidvania done perfectly, no complaints!
 This is true also of the Souls-like gaming.
 Souls games do often have similarly interconnected worlds but in 3D, so the world setting feels absolutely perfect for this sort of gaming and the difficulty absolutely matches.
 There were many bosses that I struggled to defeat on my own, as I’m not the most technically skilled gamer around and I’m right about the least patient gamer you’ll come across, so the difficulty level was really challenging.